 The Group's operations are primarily located in Kazakhstan.
 Consequently, the Group is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
 The financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Group.
 The future business environment may differ from management's assessment.

-(c) Report on operations for first half year to 30 June 2018
+(c) Report on operations for nine-month period to 30 September 2018

 Production